tweaksource/tweaksource.github.io/_posts/2019-06-27-learning-jekyll.markdown

 date:   2019-06-27 02:09:26 -0500
 categories: jekyll update
 ---
 Learning more about jekyll.
-I have to say, it's prtty darn sweet...
+I have to say, it's pretty darn sweet...

 This is [the post](http://jmcglone.com/guides/github-pages/) that got me started.